 Activities to fit your particular dog breed

 For a content, well-rounded pup, it makes sense to consider their instincts or natural impulses when choosing their exercise and activities.
 If you want your “city dog” to live fully, then take a look at what he was born or bred to do, and indulge him every so often.
 If you have a “water dog” … a Chesapeake Bay Retriever, Boykin spaniel, lab or poodle, take them to the lake for the day, find a private area, and let them run wild!
 Do you have a herding dog – an Australian Cattle dog, Border Collie or Corgi?
 Find a Lure Coursing or Treibball group.
-Your “sniffer” dog, Beagles, bloodhounds, would enjoy a game of “hide and seek” … maybe beginning in your home, venturing into the yard, and then out into the parks or fields near you.
+Your “sniffer” dog, Beagles, bloodhounds, would enjoy a game of “hide and seek” … maybe beginning in your home, venturing into the yard, and then out into the fields or dog-friendly parks near you.

 Unfortunately (and fortunately, in some cases), leash laws and other restraint types of ordinances prevent our dogs from running free.
 Living life naturally for our dog is not totally realistic in today’s world.
 And sometimes it is necessary to curtail our dog’s natural instincts in order to live harmoniously within their civilized environment.
 One of our dog trainers at Holiday Barn Pet Resorts, Amanda, has three herding breeds.
 Because she also has chihuahua’s and kittens in her pack, she has had to “soften” her herder’s instinct for “chasing”.
 She works with them so that they have a clear understanding of what they can and cannot chase.
 So that they fulfill their natural instinct for herding, she routes their energy into playing fetch or another type of activity.